hybridgroup/gopherbot/learn/README.md

 We will also use the buttons to select which of the `Visor` colors to display.
 Pushing the right or left button will scroll thru these three color presets at the same time that it chooses the presets for the `Backpack`.

+One difference will be that we will program Gopherbot so that the `Visor` stays on regardless of state of the `Slider` switch.

 ![Gopherbot](./images/step6.png)

 ```shell